-The Gate Theatre in Dublin, along with partners Trinity College Dublin and RTÉ, is holding the first Beckett Festival, during which all 19 of Samuel Beckett’s stage plays will be produced.
+The Gate Theatre and partners Trinity College Dublin and RTÉ to host a festival that will put on all 19 of Samuel Beckett's stage plays.

-The Festival is the brain-child of the committee chairman and artistic director of The Gate Michael Colgan, who when he suggested the idea to Samuel Beckett, was greeted with
+The Beckett Festival is the brain child of the committee chairman and artistic director of The Gate Michael Colgan.
+When he suggested the idea to Samuel Beckett, he was greeted with,

 Mild enthusiasm, but for Sam Beckett that's something.

-Sadly the festival is happening two years after Beckett’s death, but Colgan is happy it is taking place in Dublin as the writer, despite living in Paris,
+Sadly the festival is happening two years after the death of Samuel Beckett.
+Micahel Colgan is happy the festival is taking place in Dublin as the writer, despite living in Paris,

 Never lost his connection with this city, he always talked about it with great warmth and a sense of missing it.